The Interview Process: What to Ask a Contractor Before You Let Them Into Your Home

 Project management is where good intentions fall apart

 Ask how the project will be managed day to day and who your primary point of contact will be.
-Ask how often you’ll receive updates and what the expected response time is for questions or concerns.
+Ask how often you’ll receive updates, through what channel, and what the expected response time is for questions or concerns.

 Michael Ch: Poor communication doesn’t just feel bad.
 It causes real problems.
 Decisions get delayed.
 Work stops.
 Costs go up.
 A contractor who can’t tell you clearly how they communicate is a contractor who probably doesn’t communicate well.

 Ask whether they use project management software that gives you visibility into schedules and progress.
-Ask whether the crew will be direct employees or subcontractors, and whether all subcontractors carry their own insurance.
-Ask about daily cleanup process and how existing finishes are protected — in NYC apartments, dust containment isn’t optional.
+Ask whether the crew working in your home will be direct employees or subcontractors, and whether all subcontractors carry their own insurance.

 What the red flags actually look like